RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    Now you are ready to create your local conda environment.

    :red:`Follow the instructions provided by your software package`.

+   Your specific instructions may require adding conda channels or setting some other parameters, simply execute needed commands as specified.

+   | These commands may be similar to:
+   |     conda config --add channels NAME-OF-CHANNEL
+   |     conda config --set channel_priority TYPE-OF-PRIORITY
+   |     conda config --set auto_activate_base BOOLEAN-VALUE
+   | Conda config commands add lines to your :tt:`~/.condarc` file.

    The name of your environment can be anything that makes sense, has to be a single word (no spaces), the exact command will be provided in your software instructions and may have additional arguments in it.
 Here, as an example we create a local